OverealDev/3MTech/README.md

 UI : UNO Platform.
 Expenses tracker, so we want it to work a browser, on a phone.

 back end : ???

+We decided to begin (draw) the front end first in order to make sure that we have the same vision of the project.